Introduction

 Step 13: Submitting Your Final Thesis or Portfolio

-Once your examination has been successfully completed, the final version of your thesis or portfolio should be submitted in hardbound copy to your Doctoral Programmes Administrator in the Doctoral College, along with a completed HD3 form before the final outcome can be approved by the Board of Studies (Doctoral).
+Once your examination has been successfully completed, the final version of your thesis or portfolio should be submitted in electronic format via Moodle along with a completed HD3 form to your Doctoral Programmes Administrator in the Doctoral College, before the final outcome can be approved by the Board of Studies (Doctoral).

 Uploading electronic thesis/portfolio to Pure

 You will need to make the electronic copy of your thesis or portfolio publicly available by uploading it to the University’s research information system Pure.
-The Library provides guidance on submitting your final thesis/portfolio, including details on how to request a 12 month restriction to the electronic version.
+The Library provides guidance on how to deposit your thesis with the library, including details on how to request a 12 month restriction to the electronic version.

 Step 14: Graduation